ahebrank/frontback/README.md

 - `options.hideButton`: if `true`, hide the submission button while still running the script (might be helpful for preventing issue submission from local dev instances)
 - `options.hideAssigneeOptions`: if `true`, hide the assignee select (the default assignee from the endpoint repo config will be used if provided)
+- `options.overrideDefaultAssignee`: override the default assignee per frontend instance by specifying a username
 - `options.hideReporterOptions`: if `true`, hide the user select (it will remain a text box)

 #### CMS integration